sgarrity/kitsune/docs/installation.rst

 things happen:

 * Git, obviously.

+* Subversion and mercurial.
+Some of our requirements are in other, inferior RCSs.

 * Memcached - the server, since the client is included in requirements.txt.

 * Sphinx - the server.
 We're currently on 0.9.9-release.